SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 3.6.6

 To support the new Stream Deck integration, all labels for plugin actions has been reworked.
 Therefore it is necessary to update the "Controller Plugin Labels.XX" files, which are located in the *Simulator Controller\Tranlations* folder, which is located in your user documents folder, if you have modified the labels in the past.
-The update procedure will move your local files to *.bak files to preserve your changes, but you have to use the "Simulator Configuration" tool, to reenter your changes in the updated version of those files.
+The update procedure will move your local files to *.bak files to preserve your changes, but you have to use the "Simulator Configuration" tool to reenter your changes in the updated version of those files.

 ***